scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 ```
 {% endraw %}

-This allows the code to execute the `group_by` function on the value assigned to the variable `column_name`, rather than the string "column_name" itself.
+Here, the `group_by` function executes on the value assigned to the variable `column_name`, rather than the string "column_name" itself.
 This syntax is a `tidyeval` helper; check out the details [here](https://ggplot2.tidyverse.org/reference/tidyeval.html#:~:text=The%20curly%2Dcurly%20operator%20%7B%7B,..%20in%20the%20normal%20way.).

-If we then call our function as usual (`output <- affected_by_column(sample_data, "color")`, however, we get an unexpected result.
-We think we'll get the same outcome as the first example above: 10 orange, 4 pink, etc. However, if you view `output` in your console you'll instead see:
+We anticipate calling the function as usual (`output <- affected_by_column(sample_data, "color")` will yield the same as the first example above: 10 orange, 4 pink, etc. However, `output` instead contains:
 ```
 > output
 # A tibble: 1 × 2